Criminal Appellate Attorney

 Criminal Appellate Courts in Florida – Visit the website of the Florida Courts to find out more about the District Court of Appeal which provides a review of decisions of lower tribunals by multi-judge panels.
 Appeals correct harmful errors to make sure decisions are consistent with our rights and liberties.
 This appellate process helps with the development, clarity, and consistency of the law.
 Florida currently has five appellate court districts and one district court of appeal (DCA) serving each district.
 Those five districts are headquartered in Tallahassee, Lakeland, Miami, West Palm Beach, and Daytona Beach.

 The criminal defense attorneys at the Sammis Law Firm represent men and women in direct appeals after a conviction for any felony, misdemeanor or DUI conviction.
-We also represent clients found to be in violation of their probation after a hearing in a felony or misdemeanor case.
+Our criminal appellate attorneys in Tampa, FL, also represent clients found to be in violation of their probation after a hearing in a felony or misdemeanor case.

-We handle direct criminal appeals throughout Florida and specifically in the greater Tampa Bay area including Tampa in Hillsborough County, Dade City and New Port Richey in Pasco County, Brooksville in Hernando County, St. Petersburg and Clearwater in Pinellas County, and Bartow in Polk County, Florida.
+Our appellate law firm handles direct criminal appeals throughout Florida including the greater Tampa Bay area including Tampa in Hillsborough County, Dade City and New Port Richey in Pasco County, Brooksville in Hernando County, St. Petersburg and Clearwater in Pinellas County, and Bartow in Polk County, Florida.

-Call our Florida appellate attorneys today to discuss any direct appeal or post-conviction motion at 813-250-0500.
+Contact our Florida appellate attorneys today to discuss any direct appeal from the juvenile court or adult court or any post-conviction motion in a criminal case.